Inuit Post-Secondary Education Strategy

 - Nunavut Tunngavik Incorporated: the organization representing the Inuit of Nunavut

-Each initial Inuit recipient will determine the mechanisms for funding distribution to the eligible ultimate recipients.
+Each initial recipient will determine the mechanisms for funding distribution to the eligible ultimate recipients.

 The National Coordination Secretariat will be determined by consensus of all Inuit land-claim organizations or their designates.